-For her daughter's, she's a role model, understanding she will be her daughters prime example of how ladies should conduct themselves.
+For her daughter's, she's a role model, understanding she will be her daughter's first example of how ladies should conduct themselves.

 A mother was your first babysitter while your parent's worked.
 The one Who kept you on schedule teaching you time management.

 A mother is your grandmother, female relative, adoptive parent or another woman who offered you shelter when you had no place to go; this kind of nurturing can only come from someone who possesses the ingredients of being a mother.

 A mother is the woman who imparted wisdom in you and, was or is, essential to your spiritual or academic growth.